LukyVj/rainbow.js/README.md

 Rainbow.js ![](http://img.shields.io/badge/Version-0.0.3-brightgreen.svg) ![](http://img.shields.io/badge/bugs/issues-1-red.svg)
 ==========

-A jQuery library to manage gadients easily !
+A jQuery library to manage gadients easy !

 #Get started
 Its easy, you have to download the rainbow.js main script, once its done, you just have to link it to your documents, after the jQuery inclusion.